James Bond Swimwear from Connery to Craig

 I don’t want to say Orlebar Brown wouldn’t be successful today if it wasn’t for Bond’s Setters in Skyfall.
-But I’d be hard pressed to put a price on the impact they’re 10 seconds of screen time had on the company.
+But I’d be hard pressed to put a price on the impact their 10 seconds of screen time had on the company.
 And we never even see them from the front!

 None of that is to say Orlebar Brown doesn’t make great swimwear.
-They re-invented a style that dozens of companies have tried to copy over the last few years.
+They re-invented a style that dozens of companies have tried to copy over the last decade.
 Their execution of that retro-look and the quality of their manufacturing are top notch.
 And the brand has been very savvy as it’s grown, constantly re-enforcing its “Resort Lifestyle” image and leveraging the Bond-connection to maximum effect.
 Some may feel that Orlebar Brown’s prices are unreasonably high.
 But no one can argue that their products sell.

 However, a nice side-effect of that style’s popularity is that we, the more price conscious buyers, have plenty of great affordable alternatives to choose from.

-Orlebar Brown Setters in Sky: coming soon!
+Orlebar Brown Skyfall Setter Swim Shorts in Sky: $295.00/£195.00

-The Bond 25 Mystery Jamaica Shorts
+The No Time To Die Mystery Jamaica Shorts

 Nope, I still don’t have a clue about the brand.
 But thanks to recent set photos, I can tell you what we do know.
 First, the shorts have a shorter inseam.
 Let’s say around 5″, or about the same length as the Orlebar Brown Setters.
 Second, they have an elasticized waist with a dark blue drawstring that has metal aglets.
 Third, the set photos appear to show vertical zippered side pockets.
 And fourth, it looks like there’s no rear pockets.
 So that’s what we’re looking for.